The economic war with Russia has already cost the West $380bn

 Extreme sanctions

-Until now the West has attempted to impose “one way” sanctions – those that hurt Russia, but do little damage to Western economies.
-However, with the failure to adopt the mooted oil price cap sanctions as part of the seventh package of sanctions introduced on July 21, the only option going forward is to use “two way” sanctions that do as much damage, or more, to Western economies as they do to Russia.
+Until now the West has attempted to impose “one-way” sanctions – those that hurt Russia but do little damage to Western economies.
+However, with the failure to adopt the mooted oil price cap sanctions as part of the seventh package of sanctions introduced on July 21, the only option going forward is to use “two-way” sanctions that do as much damage, or more, to Western economies as they do to Russia.

 As bne IntelliNews wrote in its first take of the damage the conflict will cause: “Russia loses from its war in Ukraine, even if it wins.
 China wins from Russia’s war in Ukraine irrespective of whether Russia wins or loses.
 The US also wins from both a Russian victory and a defeat, but its win is less if Russia wins.
 And everyone else, especially Ukraine, has already lost regardless of the outcome.”
 The economic consequences of the war were visible in the first month, but it is only now that they are starting to be felt in earnest.